-Shindokan self-defence students achieve the ability to focus strictly on the successful outcome of a dangerous situation.
+Shindokan self-defense students achieve the ability to focus strictly on the successful outcome of a dangerous situation.
 Each of them will be able, in the end, to go under, over, through and around any obstacle while driven by pure self-preservation instincts.

-Self-defence isn’t a form of martial arts.
+Self-defense isn’t a form of martial arts.
 These classes don’t teach set patterns, as real-life dangerous situations are unpredictable and involve real resistance and pressure, not just pretend moves as those in a gym class.
 Some of the techniques taught in most classes of this type help the defender end the attack as soon as possible by: hitting the attacker with hand and elbow strikes, kicking the attacker in the vulnerable parts of the body and forcing the attacker to loosen his grip.

-The goal of all self-defence classes is to make the participants feel safer and more secure on the streets.
+The goal of all self-defense classes is to make the participants feel safer and more secure on the streets.
 Participants are made aware of their surroundings and taught how to prevent ending up in an imminent attack situation.
 In order to avoid having to counter an attack, one needs to assess if the people around them are dangerous or if they pose a threat, as well as avoiding putting oneself in potentially dangerous situations.
 The best self defense tactic is to continuously be alert.

 You can be a modern “Samurai of Japan” and gain the proper mindset and mental toughness to come out victorious from an encounter with aggressors or attackers.
-To learn the true meaning of mental and physical strength, join Shindokan Karate Self-Defence classes today.